Edit-Mr/clipcc-gui/README.md

 - Blockly optimization
 - custom stage size
 # Building
 **Please note!
-Please make sure you have installed Git and Node.js before building.**
+Please make sure you have installed [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) before building.**

+## Install only
 In your own node environment/application:
 ```bash
 yarn install https://github.com/Clipteam/clipcc-gui.git
 ```

+## edit/play yourself
 If you want to edit/play yourself:

 ```bash
 git clone https://github.com/Clipteam/clipcc-gui.git
 cd clipcc-gui
 yarn install
 ```

+## run
+If you are a Windows user, double click `run.bat` to start.
+Your browser will automatically be opened

-Open a Command Prompt or Terminal in the repository and run:
+otherwise, open a Command Prompt or Terminal in the repository and run:
 ```bash
 yarn start
 ```